Race Information

 Road riders are reminded to be aware that road closures may impact access roads to the start areas.
 Riders are reminded to check road closures so as to plan your route to the start and to ensure you leave enough time to accommodate any delays and detours.

 For the road race, it is suggested that all entrants park at the Sun Coast Casino complex and take a short 200m ride to the start area which will be on front of Moses Mbhida.
 The parking area is accessible from Snell Parade and the start chutes will be accessible only from the Snell Parade side to avoid congestion at the start line.
-Parking is free before 8am and after that by showing your official race number at the entrance.
 All parking strictly at owners’ risk.

 Sweeps will be following all routes to assist all riders on the road and will be in contact with the operations centre at all times to ensure everyone’s safety.
 Should you not be able to continue riding, you can get a lift with the sweep vehicle or preferably, stop at one of the watering tables and you can leave your bike there if necessary.

-Medals will be handed out to all participants along with aQuellé race drinks at the finish line after completing the race.
+Redesigned metal medals will be handed out to all participants along with aQuellé race drinks at the finish line after completing your ride.

 There will be a number of water tables on route that will provide hydration and some snacks.
 Riders are requested to ensure that they ride with a water bottle as well.
 If you want any refreshments at the stations, please slow down and stop.
 Trying to take on refreshments while riding is a hazard to your fellow cyclists and is not permitted.
 The water table positions will be confirmed and communicated closer to the event.
 Strictly no on-course seconding for riders is permitted.

 EMRS have a full medical setup in place throughout the route.
-Emergency numbers will be on your race numbers in case you need to contact anyone.
+Emergency numbers will be communicated in case you need to contact anyone.

 Marshals on the route are there to manage traffic and not to direct you.
 Please be courteous and obey instructions.
 Police will be in attendance and cyclists must obey any instructions and give them right of way should they need access to the route.